THE EXECUTION OF MR. FLESH (Part 2)

-If you don’t know, believe or accept the spiritual truth of the death of your sinful self with Christ on the Cross, you will remain a slave or debtor to the flesh, thereby obeying, gratifying or satisfying its desires, lusts and passions.
+If you don’t know, believe, or accept the spiritual truth of the death of your sinful self with Christ on the Cross, you will remain a slave or debtor to the flesh, thereby obeying, gratifying, or satisfying its desires, lusts, and passions.

-Paul admonishes you to always be conscious of the truth that in and through Christ you are dead to sin, but alive to God!
+Paul admonishes you always to be conscious of the truth that in and through Christ you are dead to sin but alive to God!